 Here are the steps that I go through to convert a single slide into one of the images that you see on the slideshows.

 - Scan it at 14mp.
-The scanner has an option togo higher at 22mp, but it’s just extra artifacts that appear on the slide (due to their age) and they, at some point, will need to cleaned up.
+The scanner has an option to go higher at 22mp, but it’s just extra artifacts that appear on the slide (due to their age) and they, at some point, will need to cleaned up.
 So I stick to the lower resolution.
-The files are already 4mb each.
+The files are already 4mb each when scanned at 14mp.

-- Once a batch of, say 50 have been done, I’ll then copy the images from the SD card onto the PC.
+- Once a batch of, say 50, have been done, I’ll then copy the images from the slide scanner’s SD card onto the PC.

 - Each scan is checked quickly to make sure there aren’t any major scanning errors and/or hairs on the slides that I can try and remove and redo the scan.

-- I then launch Picasa and go through each slide.
-The first fix is to ensure that the landscape ones are rotated by 90 degrees and that all of the slides are straightened up.
+- I then use Picasa to go through each of the fresh slide scans.
+The first fix is to ensure that the landscape ones are rotated by 90 degrees and that all of the slides no longer appear to be at dodgy angles by using Picasa’s Straighten option.

 - For the simple fixes, I use Picasa’s Retouch option to remove any stray hairs or dust.
 Those that prove too difficult are cleaned with a lens cloth and scanned in again.

-- Any cropping that is required is also done to the images if there are artefacts showing up in the border areas.
+- Any cropping that is required is also done to the images.
+This is usually a last resort option for the occasions when there are artefacts showing up in the border areas.

 - The changes are saved and then I start on the task of renaming each file.

-- Luckily for me the original photographer wrote one every slide.
-Each one has, as a minimum, the area of the country or town, the date (and sometimes the month) and then a brief description.
+- Luckily for me the original photographer wrote on every slide.
+Each one has, as a minimum, the area of the country or town, the year (and sometimes the month) and then a brief description.

-- Each file is renamed (i.e. Area – Date – Description) and when a batch is done, they are put into a sub-folder ready for processing.
+- When a batch is done, they are put into a sub-folder ready for processing.

-- I open up each image in Paint.NET and use the Adjustments > Auto Level option.
+- Each image is opened up in Paint.NET and I use the Adjustments > Auto Level option.
 This needs to be done as some of the images have ‘lost their colour’ over the last 40 years.
 Most of the time it works very well and the old colours shine through once more – greens return to being a proper green.

 - The images are now backed up so that I have decent ‘master copies’ to go back to.